Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Resistance to Jamming as a Safety Property

-In our ranking, Mistral and Vicuna-7b exhibit comparable resistance to jamming, whereas Llama-2-7b is less resistant.
-By contrast, Wang et al.'s adversarial robustness metrics ranks Llama-2-7b and Vicuna-7b as significantly more robust than Mistral-7b-OpenOrca (a fine-tuned Mistral variant\cite{mistralorca}).
-The overall trustworthiness score (which is an average across all metrics in \cite{wang2024decodingtrust}) places Llama-2-7b\textemdash the model most vulnerable to jamming\textemdash as the overall most trustworthy model.
+In our ranking, Mistral and Vicuna-7B exhibit comparable resistance to jamming, whereas Llama-2-7B is less resistant.
+By contrast, DecodingTrust ranks Llama-2-7B and Vicuna-7B as significantly more adversarially robust than Mistral-7B-OpenOrca (a fine-tuned Mistral variant~\cite{mistralorca}).
+DecodingTrust ranks Llama-2-7B\textemdash the model most vulnerable to jamming\textemdash as overall the most trustworthy model, according to the average across all metrics in \cite{wang2024decodingtrust}.

-Toxicity avoidance, often considered a positive safety property, can actually make the model more vulnerable to jamming.
-Intuitively, the more an LLM tends to avoid toxic responses, the more likely it is to refuse to answer a query when there is a chance the answer might be considered toxic.
-This is precisely the behavior promoted by our $\targetres_2$-type blocker documents.
-In other words, our jamming attack leverages the model's toxicity avoidance.

-Indeed, considering again Wang et al.'s benchmark, we observe that LLMs that have a better toxicity score (i.e., tend to avoid toxic content) are empirically more vulnerable to jamming: Llama-2-7b scores as the least toxic and is most vulnerable to jamming; Vicuna-7b and Mistral-7b-OpenOrca score similarly in both toxicity and jamming resistance.
+Toxicity avoidance can make a model more vulnerable to jamming.
+Intuitively, the more an LLM avoids toxic responses, the more likely it is to refuse to answer a query when there is a chance the answer might be considered toxic (this is the behavior leveraged by our $\targetres_2$-type blocker documents).
+LLMs with better toxicity scores in DecodingTrust are empirically more vulnerable to jamming: Llama-2-7B is the least toxic and most vulnerable; Vicuna-7B and Mistral-7B-OpenOrca score similarly in both toxicity and jamming resistance.

-Because resistance to jamming is not captured by the existing trustworthiness metrics, and is even inversely correlated to toxicity, it should be considered an important new trustworthiness property.
+``Safety'' according to other benchmarks is not correlated with jamming resistance, either.
+SALAD-bench of Li et al.~\cite{li2024salad} ranks Llama-2 (both 7B and 13B) as the safest, followed by Llama-3, Mistral-7B, and Vicuna (both 7B and 13B).
+ALERT of Tedeschi et al.~\cite{tedeschi2024alert} ranks Llama-2-7B as the safest, followed by Vicuna-7B and then Mistral.
+This is uncorrelated with our results: Llama-2-7B is the most vulnerable to jamming, followed by Llama-2-13, Llama-3.1, Vicuna-7B, Mistral, and Vicuna-13B.
+SafetyBench of Zhang et al.~\cite{zhang2024safetybench} is the only benchmark that (in some evaluations) ranked Llama-2-7B as less safe than Llama-2-13B, Vicuna-7B, and Vicuna-13; in other evaluations, Llama-2-7B and Vicuna-7B are ranked similarly while still less safe then their 13B variants.